 6. Guest at Podcasts, Vlogs, and Webinars

-Take the speaking gigs to the next level by becoming a guest at podcasts or vlogs.
+Take the speaking gigs to the next level by becoming a guest on podcasts or webinars.
 Being a well-known writer, speaker or educator comes with a lot of invites as a guest on podcasts, vlogs, and webinars.

-Usually, that means taking part in interviews, but it can also be participating in an experts’ panel or being a guest on an industry-related webinar.
+Usually, that means taking part in interviews, but it can also be participating in an experts’ panel or being a guest on industry-related webinars.

 7. Social Media Management